 Then, in 1912, just two years after its founding, the Pacific Reclamation Company went bankrupt.
 The financiers hadn’t secured the rights to the water they’d promised settlers.
 In fact, the majority of the promises in their advertising had been empty, or worse.
 As quickly as it had boomed, the bubble burst.

-The last and most permanent building in Metropolis, the Lincoln School, has almost completely crumbled to the ground.
-Pockmarked with bullet holes and corroding in the harsh desert weather, only the entrance remains standing in the shape of an arch.
+Today, the last and most permanent building in Metropolis, the Lincoln School, has almost completely crumbled to the ground.
+Pockmarked with bullet holes and corroding in the harsh desert weather, only the entrance to the school remains standing in the shape of an arch.

 - With additional thanks to